Best Cheap Health Insurance in Montana (2025)

 About one-third of Montana residents with marketplace coverage pay under $10 per month.

-Blue Cross and Blue Shield of Montana has the most affordable health insurance in most of Montana's largest cities including Billings, Missoula and Bozeman.
+Blue Cross and Blue Shield of Montana has the most affordable medical insurance in most of Montana's largest cities including Billings, Missoula and Bozeman.

 Mountain Health CO-OP has the cheapest rates in Butte.